isaplane/Verifai/README.md

 - Colorized output
 - Tests can be run at compile time (as part of normal build) or as a separate executable for debugging
 - Test execution does not stop on failing test
+- Tests can have multiple asserts.
+Test is marked as failing if any assert fails.

 ## Usage
 Files with tests live in a single directory (specified in build file).